Prisma Access

 - US-West-Backup-AWS, using the US West PA-A (AWS) location

 In the site, three of the service connections are designated as active service connections, with a fourth service connection being designated as backup.
-Designating three service connections as active effectively gives you three times the bandwidth to your internal resources when compared to a single service connection.If one of the active service connections goes down, the backup connection is not put into use; instead, Prisma Access diverts the traffic to the remaining active service connections that are up, as shown in the following diagram.If all the active service connections go down, then the backup service connection is put into use and made the active connection.If you configure multiple service connections as backup service connections, Prisma Access puts all backup service connections in use and load shares the service connection traffic.
+Designating three service connections as active effectively gives you three times the bandwidth to your internal resources when compared to a single service connection.If one of the active service connections goes down, the backup connection isn’t put into use; instead, Prisma Access diverts the traffic to the remaining active service connections that are up, as shown in the following diagram.If all the active service connections go down, then the backup service connection is put into use and made the active connection.If you configure multiple service connections as backup service connections, Prisma Access puts all backup service connections in use and load shares the service connection traffic.

 Use